A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Discussion and conclusions

 The suggested linearized system is given by the substitute $y_1=x_1,\, y_2 = x_2, \, y_3 = x_1^2$

 Now, suppose this linearized system is sampled and time mapping are approximated with NN.
-The next step is to approximate the Jacobian matrix to recover the dynamic (see for example system recovery in \cite{cohen2021latent}).
+The next step is to approximate the Jacobian matrix to recover the dynamic (see for example system recovery in \cite{cohen_gilboa_2023}).
 However, the Jacobian is a $3\times 3$ matrix, and its rank is $2$ at best because $y_1$ and $y_3$ are dependent.
-Therefore, generating more and more measurements does not necessarily help in system recovery which is an equivalent process to flowboxing.
+Therefore, generating more and more measurements does not necessarily help in system recovery.

 From this simple example, one can draw the following.
 System recovery from samples holds the possibility of dimensionality reduction since the sample can lie on a low-dimensional manifold in the problem domain.
-In that, case one can formulate the dynamic more concisely.
-The case discussed here is equivalent to flowboxing the linear system \cref{eq:linImaginaryEV} from samples when the samples are only from the real field or flowboxing the linear system \cref{eq:linRealEV} when the samples lie on an eigenvector.
+In that case, one can formulate the dynamic more concisely.
+The case discussed here is equivalent to flowboxing the linear system $A_I$ from samples when the samples are only from the real field or flowboxing the linear system $A_R$ when the samples lie on an eigenvector.
 In all these examples, the dynamic can be formulated as a lower dimensional than the original.
 Therefore, one can see here the immediate relation between dimensionality and the necessary richness in the samples.